Scenery of Scotland

-(Below) Nobody could say it was a calendar shot of the scenery of Scotland, but for me the view below sums up the lonely, bare uplands of the Grampian Highlands in the north of Scotland.
-Just a rolling plateau, crossed by walkers' paths and ancient rights of way.
-This is taken from the summit of Cairn Bannoch, a 'Munro' south east of Braemar.
+For example, nobody could say the picture below was a calendar shot of the scenery of Scotland, but for me the view below is the essence of the lonely, bare uplands of the Grampian Highlands in the north of Scotland.
+Just a rolling plateau, crossed by walkers’ paths and ancient rights of way.
+This is taken from the summit of Cairn Bannoch, a ‘Munro’ south east of Braemar.
 The path linking this hill to Broad Cairn (the hill-top on the left) can be seen faintly on the right.
 The head of Glen Clova in Angus can just be made out in the very centre.
-It's late afternoon in September, the wind has turned chill and it's time to leave these wide and empty spaces to the odd pair of patrolling ravens.
-Plenty of Scottish hillwalkers will know what I mean....
+It’s late afternoon in September, the wind has turned chill and it’s time to leave these wide and empty spaces to the odd pair of patrolling ravens.
+Plenty of hillwalkers will know what I mean….

 (Below) A sense of space.
 John Muir Country Park in East Lothian from the Tynninghame end.
 The little town of Dunbar is on the horizon to the east.
 In less than hour you can be on Princes Street in Edinburgh.
 But would you really want to be?
 The scenery of Scotland isn’t all bens and glens.

 (Below) It’s early spring.
 In fact, it’s so early, I should stop pretending and just call it winter.
 This pic looks north-west from the “Gleneagles Gap”, where the Ochil Hills allow one road through from the Forth Valley.
 It’s a direct but sometimes overlooked route from Edinburgh to the Highlands.
 In this view, the famous Gleneagles Hotel is dead centre, visible as a thin pale line in the dark woodlands.